MicrosoftDocs/power-platform/power-virtual-agents/teams/publication-fundamentals-publish-channels-teams.md

  ## In this section

-- [Add bot to Microsoft Teams](publication-add-bot-to-microsoft-teams-teams.md) | Make your bot available to users in Microsoft Teams
+- [Add bot to Microsoft Teams](publication-add-bot-to-microsoft-teams-teams.md) | Make your bot available to users in Microsoft Teams.
 - [Create a privacy statement and terms of use](publication-terms-of-use-teams.md) | Create and link to a privacy statement and terms of use for bots you create.

 ## Known limitations